scuzzydude/asimov/asimov.md

 Scoot-of-Agency (SOA) and Pre-Agency Scoot (PrAS) are very complex and may require decades of experimentation to figure out what are the best ways to create a legacy of genius and protect artists rights and income potential in the present.
 These occur while an artist is alive and has choices, and there are plenty of rich artists who can afford lawyers to pave the way.

-Post-Agency Scoot (PoAG) is a different matter.
+Post-Agency Scoot (PoAS) is a different matter.
 How to create an organization, which may or may not have income, which sole purpose is the appreciation of a dead human, after his or her Intellectual Property rights have expired, seems like a level of complexity that might take decades of legal work when you are paying an army of attorneys by the hour.
-Or you find a real smart one, it might take him a week and a half.
+Or you find a real smart one, it might take him an hour.
 I believe genius exists in every profession, even the legal one.

 Elon Musk has access to an army of attorneys.
 When he says jump, they say, "*With how many Newtons of force and at what vector, Elon?*"